chenaciousD/blabla/content/posts/2017-18-08---Category Innovation Framework for Large CPG.md

 ## The Ask

 In 2016, a Japanese Automaker engaged frog to help reconceptualize what a car for the 21st century could be.
-In particular, they asked to reimagine what the relationship between a car and driver could feel like based on new advances in artificial intelligence and autonomous driving.
-The engagmenet focused primarily on the core essence of the concept, interaction model and key signature moments.
-Several partners were involved in bringing this concept to life which eventually launched publicly in 2017.
+In particular, they asked to reimagine what the relationship between a car and driver could feel like based on new advances in artificial intelligence and

 ## The Process